Your private cloud.

 Considering

-- Enterprise tier — OIDC / SAML / AD integration, tamper-evident audit log, RBAC per vault, fleet management across N nodes, signed contracts.
+- Enterprise tier — OIDC / SAML / AD integration, tamper-evident audit log, RBAC per vault, fleet management across N nodes.

 - Plugin marketplace — third-party extensions to the core daemon.